Offshore wind farm could bring hundreds of jobs, consortium says

 The project here proposes an offshore wind farm that would use fixed bottom technology and be located west of the Kupe platform where a large amount of the country's natural gas is produced.

-BlueFloat Energy was working on plans for a total of 23 gigawatts of energy production around the world - including five that would come from the South Taranaki plans.
+BlueFloat Energy was working on plans for a total of 23 gigawatts of energy production around the world - including 900 megawatts that would come from the South Taranaki plans.

 The company had not yet created an offshore wind farm but it was staffed with people who had, Gilliland said.